Murder of Selena: Failed attempts to kill Selena

-According to Quintanilla, Jr. Selena wanted to continue employing Saldívar until she could find a replacement.
-Saldívar showed Selena the gun she had bought.
-Selena told her to "get rid of it" and said she would protect Saldívar from her father, according to Saldívar and Pérez.
-This, Quintanilla, Jr. believed, had calmed Saldívar and was the reason she did not kill Selena in the parking lot.
-The next day, Saldívar returned the gun to the shop saying her father had given her a .22-caliber pistol.
+According to Abraham, Selena wanted to continue employing Saldívar until she could find a replacement.
+Saldívar showed Selena the revolver she had bought.
+Selena told her to "get rid of it" and said she would protect Saldívar from Abraham, according to Saldívar and Pérez.
+This, Abraham believed, calmed Saldívar and dissuaded her from killing Selena in the parking lot.
+The next day, Saldívar returned the revolver to the shop saying her father had given her a .22 caliber pistol.
 On March 26, Saldívar stole a perfume sample and more bank statements from Selena in Mexico.

 Saldívar accompanied Selena on a trip to Tennessee while the singer finished recording a song for her crossover album.
-Selena told Saldívar some bank statements were missing and asked her to return them as soon as they returned to Texas.
-Saldívar re-purchased the gun on March 27 and asked Selena to meet her alone at a motel room.
-This was her second attempt to kill Selena.
-News of Selena's arrival spread and she was soon mobbed by fans.
-Quintanilla, Jr. believed her fans saved her that day, as there were "too many witnesses".
+The singer told Saldívar some bank statements were missing and asked her to return them as soon as they returned to Texas.
+Saldívar re-purchased the revolver on March 27 and asked Selena to meet her alone at a motel room.
+However, news of Selena's arrival spread and she was soon mobbed by fans.
+Abraham believed Selena's fans saved her that day from a second murder attempt, as there were "too many witnesses".

-According to him, the third attempt to kill Selena was during Saldívar's trip to Monterrey in the last week of March.
-Dr. Martinez received telephone calls from Saldívar crying hysterically and saying she had been raped on March 29.
-The next day, Saldívar again called Dr. Martinez, who said the calls sounded as though someone was trying to snatch the telephone away from Saldívar.
-He sent an employee to her motel room to investigate.
+According to Abraham, the third murder attempt occurred during Saldívar's trip to Monterrey in the last week of March.
+Martinez received telephone calls from Saldívar crying hysterically and saying she had been raped on March 29.
+Saldívar made another call to Martinez the following day, with Martinez recalling later that it sounded as though someone was trying to snatch away the telephone on her end.
+He sent an employee to Saldívar's motel room to investigate.
 The employee found she had left a few minutes earlier.

-On March 30, Saldívar returned from her Monterrey trip and checked into a Days Inn motel.
+On March 30, Saldívar returned from Monterrey and checked into a Days Inn motel in Corpus Christi.
 She contacted Selena and told her she had been raped.
-According to Quintanilla, Jr. this was the last message they received from Saldívar.
-He believed this claim was her new alibi.
-Saldívar asked Selena to visit her at her motel room alone, however, her husband, Chris Pérez, accompanied her.
-According to Pérez, he waited by his truck as Selena went alone to Saldívar's motel room.
+According to Abraham this was the last message, which he believed was her new alibi, that the family received from Saldívar.
+Saldívar asked Selena to visit her at her motel room alone, but her husband Pérez accompanied her.
+According to Pérez, he waited by his truck as Selena went alone into Saldívar's motel room.

-As Pérez was driving back to their house, Selena noticed Saldívar had failed to give her the correct bank statements she needed.
-Saldívar tried contacting Selena through her pager; she desperately wanted Selena to take her to a hospital that night.
-She told Selena she was bleeding due to her rape.
-Quintanilla, Jr. believed Saldívar was trying to get Selena to return to the motel alone.
+As Pérez drove back to their house, Selena noticed Saldívar had failed to give her the correct bank statements she needed.
+Saldívar tried contacting Selena through her pager; she desperately wanted Selena to take her to a hospital, stating she was bleeding due to her rape.
+Abraham believed Saldívar was trying to get Selena to return to the motel alone.
 Pérez told Selena it was "too late" and did not want her to go out alone.
 Unbeknownst to Pérez, Selena agreed to meet Saldívar the next morning.